arpinum-oss/beastmaster/README.md

     > bst order my_project git pull origin master

-To check the status of all projects tagged as git:
+To check the status of all projects tagged as github:

-    > bst order --tags=git git status
+    > bst order --tags github git status

 To run the tests of all projects named like "js_project*"